AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk/integrate-ios-sdk.md

 > 📘 Note
 >
-> Since the Customer User ID must be set with every app launch, ensure it is set within the `applicationDidBecomeActive` lifecycle method.
+> The Customer User ID must be set with every app launch.

 ### Associate the CUID with the install event